Kings Hill/SW Salmon St station: Public art

 Artwork around the station recalls Tanner Creek, which was buried and infilled early in Portland's history, and a bronze goose paying tribute to the Goose Hollow neighborhood.
 The Simpsons creator Matt Groening etched Bart Simpson into the east sidewalk of SW 18th Avenue in 1996 during the construction of this station.
 The City of Portland has opted to leave the sidewalk intact.
 SW 18th Avenue runs behind Lincoln High School, where Groening graduated in 1972.

 Bus line connections

-When in operation, this MAX station was served by the following bus lines:
+When this station was in operation, it was served by the following bus lines: